Numerical Methods

 Classical Fourth-Order Runge-Kutta (RK4)

-method achieves fourth-order accuracy via four slope evaluations at intermediate points:
+The classical RK4 method achieves fourth-order accuracy via four slope evaluations at intermediate points:

 This yields a global error of order \(O(\Delta t^4)\) with four velocity evaluations per step.